lambdaclass/lambdaclass_hacking_learning_path/README.md

 #### Retrospective (10' max)

-- Before or after every sprint planning there will be a space for the team to reflect on what has been done right or wrong during the sprint and to propose practices to mantain or avoid.
+- Before or after every sprint planning there will be a space for the team to reflect on what has been done right or wrong during the sprint and to propose practices to maintain or avoid.
 We don't always do these meetings, but having the praxis to reflect and balance is a useful tool.

 #### All hands (or Federico's updates) (varies)

-- These are sporadic meetings where upper management tell updates about the company.
+- These are sporadic meetings where upper management tells updates about the company.

-#### One on ones (30' max)
+#### One-on-ones (30' max)

 - These are meetings between the individual contributor and one of the people he reports to (Tech Lead or PM).
 - The idea of these meetings is explained in chapter 1 of this book: [The Manager's Path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897/ref=sr_1_1?dchild=1&keywords=the+managers+path&qid=1625162711&s=books&sr=1-1)